-This fourth edition is issued by Bishop Brian Mascord and reflects the norms and current practices within the Diocese of Wollongong with regard to Adult Altar Servers.
+The fourth edition issued by Bishop Brian Mascord, reflects the norms and current practices within the Diocese of Wollongong with regard to Adult Altar Servers.

 The third edition (2015) added details of the requirements for written authorisation of service periods through the use of Minister Engagement Forms, including details of current Working With Children's Check Clearances for Acolytes and Adult Altar Servers, and current National Police History Check Clearances for those who take Holy Communion to the Sick and Home-bound.